adminmart/tailwind-sidebar/README.md

 ---

-💡 Both `react-mui-sidebar` and `react-tailwind-sidebar` are crafted to simplify sidebar development — offering flexible layouts, effortless customization, and developer-friendly APIs.
+💡 Both `react-mui-sidebar` and `tailwind-sidebar` are crafted to simplify sidebar development — offering flexible layouts, effortless customization, and developer-friendly APIs.

 ## Contributing